Living or moving to Spain Official Guidance

 You can:

-- seek legal advice using the Spanish Bar Association website or the list of English-speaking lawyers
+- seek legal advice using the Spanish Bar Association website (Spanish with English translation) or the ‘Find a lawyer in Spain’ directory

 - read about access to legal aid in Spain